Joseph Bennett (billiards player): Biography

 In September 1881, Bennett, who had broken his arm when being thrown out of a gig, resigned the title when challenged by Cook.
 He made one further unsuccessful challenge for the title, losing 1,360-3,000 against Roberts in June 1885.

 He taught billiards in London.
 Following a stroke on Christmas Day 1904, he died on 17 January 1905 at his home in Mayfair, London, from "apoplexy following a state of paralysis."

+He is buried at Brompton cemetery.